MohammadAlyounes/customer_segments_from_mobile_activity/README.md

 ## Datasets
-Our original dataset have the following schema:
+Our original dataset has the following structure:

 | Column Name   | Description                              |
 |---------------|------------------------------------------|